inspircd/docs/docs/3/modules/regex_tre.md

 ### Description

-This module provides a regular expression engine which uses the [TRE](https://laurikari.net/tre/) library.
+This module provides the `tre` regular expression engine which uses the [TRE](https://laurikari.net/tre/) library.

 ### Configuration